-Conversation Paceboard is designed to help individuals with imprecise articulation and a fast speaking rate to pace their speech and improve their intelligibility in conversation.
+Conversation Paceboard is a modern pacing board for speech.
+It is designed to help individuals with dysarthria / unclear or slurred articulation and a fast speaking rate to pace their speech and improve their intelligibility in conversation.
 It consists of a pacing board made of 6 circles and 200+ optional conversation questions.

 to use Conversation Paceboard